jayarathina/Tamil-Bible-OSIS/README.md

 ## Features
 * Poetic Verse divisions
 * Red Letter Encoded
+* Cross references are supportd

 ## Future
-* Footnotes and Cross reference support will be implemented in the future
+* Footnotes will be implemented in the future

 ## Note:
 * This project does NOT have libraries to convert OSIS into a SWORD module.
 Only the result is placed [here](Output/TAMCT-CE.zip).
 To know more about converting see: [Osis2mod](https://wiki.crosswire.org/Osis2mod) Library.